Collaborative Law is a confidential out-of-court alternative based upon mutual respect

 - You maintain control of the outcome.
 Decision making is directly in your and your spouse’s hands rather than in the hands of a judge.
 This means that you are not bound by a “one size fits all” resolution, as a judge is often required to do.
-Settlement terms are only limited by the creativity you, your spouse and the Collaborative professionals involved in the process.
+Settlement terms are only limited by the creativity of you, your spouse and the Collaborative professionals involved in the process.

 - Your voice will be heard.
-The Collaborative Process recognizes and understands you and your spouse’s needs, interests, concerns and goals, while allowing each of you es to be heard throughout the process.
+The Collaborative Process recognizes and understands you and your spouse’s needs, interests, concerns and goals, while allowing each of you to be heard throughout the process.

 - You can maintain respect for each other throughout the process.
 The Collaborative Process changes the notion of divorce from adversarial and win/lose, to a problem-solving constructive experience in which everyone is involved in a positive, win-win situation.

 - You can expedite the process.
 The time needed to resolve everything can be reduced if you and your spouse adheres to the principles and guidelines of the Collaborative Process.
-The Collaborative Process can be much faster than litigation, especially given the difficulty of obtaining hearings before judges.
+The Collaborative Process can be much faster than litigation, especially given the difficulty of obtaining hearings and trials before judges.